 - After establishing your bent position, extend your arm and begin performing the exercise.

-- Once you have pulled the cable to the top of your chest, pause the movement briefly and then stretch your arm back to the starting position.
+- Once you have pulled the cable to the top of your chest, pause the movement briefly and stretch your arm back to the starting position.

 - Repeated this process for the number of reps prescribed.